laktoosivaba/cy/README.md

                           1000);            // tx queue capacity per interface if (res < 0) { ... }

-// JOIN A TOPIC (to publish and/or subscribe): struct cy_udp_topic_t my_topic;
+// JOIN A TOPIC (to publish and/or subscribe).
+// To interface with an old node that does not support named topics, put the subject-ID into the topic name;
+// e.g., `/1234`.
+This will bypass the automatic subject-ID allocation and pin the topic as specified. struct cy_udp_topic_t my_topic;
 cy_err_t res = cy_udp_topic_new(&cy_udp,
                                 &my_topic,